xenify-io/litepaper/README.md

 ![Grey V4](https://user-images.githubusercontent.com/60996729/235287926-6b18081e-ca41-48c7-8dfc-29cc32c598f1.png)

-## ◽️ Claiming Native Chain Rewards
+## ◽️ Claiming Native Rewards

-At Xenify, you can conveniently withdraw your accumulated native chain rewards at any time.
+At Xenify, you can conveniently withdraw your accumulated native rewards at any time.
 However, be aware that directly claiming rewards incurs a 25% claim fee.
 To avoid this fee, simply click "Recycle" instead of "Claim".
 Recycling leverages your accrued rewards to acquire XNF through the daily burn auction, while bypassing the mandatory burn fee.

 When you opt to claim your rewards, the native tokens gathered from the claim fee are stored in a temporary pool.
 At the end of the cycle, these tokens are distributed exclusively to veXNF holders who recycled their rewards within the first hour of the cycle.